hasenbanck/rand_aes/README.md

 Use the following target features for optimal performance:

 - aarch64: "aes" (using the cryptographic extension)
-- riscv64: "zkne" (using the scalar based cryptography extension)
+- riscv64: "v" and "zvkn" (using the vector and vector crypto extension)
 - x86_64: "aes" (using AES-NI)

 Example in `.cargo/config.toml`: